 Definition of range

 A poker player's range is his range of possible hands.
-By fan, we mean "all possible hands depending on the player, his position and the previous action".
-For example, preflop, all players have a range of 100%, meaning that they have been dealt 2 random cards and can have any of the 1326 possible combinations.
+By range, we mean "all possible hands according to the player, his position and the previous action".
+For example, preflop, all players have a 100% range, meaning they were dealt 2 random cards and can have any of the 1326 combinations.
 Now, let's say a player raises preflop; here, his range is no longer 100%.
-If he is in the early position, his range is even smaller.
-So, he goes from a range of 100% to, say, a range of range%.
-A range is a range of possible hands at any given time.
+If he is in early position, his range is even smaller.
+So he goes from a 100% range to say a 15% range.
+A range is a range of possible hands at a given time.

-What is the point of knowing a player's range?
+?
+What is the use of knowing the range of a player?

-To make good calls and good folds!
-When you play a hand, you think about your cards, how they connect with the community cards, but also about your opponent's range to see how your hand is doing against their range.
-For example, a player calls in the UTG position.
+? make good calls and good folds!
+When you play a hand, you think about your cards, how they connect with the community cards, but also about your opponents' range to see how your hand fares against their range.
+For example, a player calls in UTG position.
 You call in SB position with 88.
-The flop falls 2-5-7.
+The flop comes 2-5-7.
 Your opponent bets and you call.
 The turn is a J. Your opponent bets or you call.
 The river is an A and he pushes all in.
 Every time he bets, his range shrinks.
 Here, your opponent might have a range of AA, AK, AJ, JJ, 77, AQ.
-His range of bluff is very limited.
+His bluff range is very limited.
 Against such a range, your 88 is a fold on the river.
-Against such a huge range, it could be a call.
+Against a huge range, it could be a call.